wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

 Notice how you pass the path to the books endpoint in an object to the `wp.apiFetch` function.
 This is more flexbile than use the Backbone.js client, which requires you to use a specific collection to access the books.

-Additionally, you can use the `then` method to handle the response.
-This is similar to use of the `done` method in the Backbone example, in that it returns a promise that waits for the request to the REST API to complete, and then returns the result.
+You can chain a `then` method to handle the response.
+This is similar to use of the `done` method in the Backbone example, in that it returns a promise that waits for the request to the REST API to complete, and then returns the result to the callback function.

+Inside the callback function, you can access the books object, and loop through it using the `map` method, to append the book title and permalink to the textarea.

-You'll also notice that this code is using an arrow function syntax for the callback which receives the response, which is a more modern way of writing functions in JavaScript.
+You'll also notice that this code is using the arrow function syntax for the callback which receives the response, which is a more modern way of writing functions in JavaScript.

 Refresh the admin page, and click the "Fetch Books" button to see the list of books appear in the textarea.